-Dr. Willard Moore, III, MD, a fellowship-trained, board certified orthopedic surgeon at Ochsner Health System who specializes in primary and revision hip and knee replacements, recently discussed what is new and interesting about these procedures.
+Dr. Willard Moore, III, MD, a fellowship-trained, board certified orthopedic surgeon at Ochsner Health who specializes in primary and revision hip and knee replacements, recently discussed what is new and interesting about these procedures.

 First off, what is arthritis?

 Arthritis is basically a worn-out joint.
 Joints are covered with cartilage, and if that cartilage wears out, you get pain, stiffness, swelling and limited function, Dr. Moore says.
 The most common form is osteoarthritis, which is usually related to wear over time.
 Previous injuries can accelerate development of osteoarthritis.
 Another type is autoimmune or inflammatory arthritis, in which the body essentially attacks its own joints.
 Rheumatoid arthritis is the most well known form of autoimmune arthritis.

 How do you know you need replacement surgery?